Berlin Zoo: Postwar period

-The zoo came to be located in West Berlin, hence a second zoo – Tierpark Berlin – was built in the East.
+The zoo is located in what became West Berlin, hence a second zoo—Tierpark Berlin—was built in the East.

 There was virtually no public attention paid to the zoo's Third Reich history until 2000, when Werner Cohn, whose father was a former shareholder, wrote to enquire about the fate of those shares.
 The zoo initially denied that Jewish shareholders were forced to sell their shares, but as a public scandal ensued, it ultimately acknowledged this.
 It commissioned a historian to identify these past shareholders and track down their descendants, according to a report by AFP.

 Zoo

 The Berlin Zoo is the most visited zoo in Europe, with more than 3.3 million visitors per year from all over the world.
-It is open all year long and can easily be reached by public transportation.
+It is open all year long and can be reached easily by public transportation.
 The Berlin Zoologischer Garten railway station (also simply known as Zoo) is one of Berlin's most important stations.
 Several modes of transport such as U-Bahn, S-Bahn and buses are interlinked here.

 Visitors can either enter the zoo through the exotically designed Elephant Gate beside the aquarium on Budapester Straße or through the Lion Gate on Hardenbergplatz.
 The original Elephant Gate, built in 1899, was destroyed in World War II.
 It was faithfully reconstructed to original plans in 1984.

 The zoo has always maintained an extensive and diverse collection.
 At the outbreak of World War II there were 4000 birds and mammals of 1400 species, while the aquarium held 8300 reptiles, amphibians and invertebrates of 750 species.
 In 2001, the combined collection numbered 14188 animals of 1517 species, similar to present.
 The number of larger animals displayed has gradually thinned as enclosures become increasingly designed to recreate natural habitat.

 The zoo maintains studbooks for black and Indian rhinoceroses and gaurs.
 The populations of rare deer and pigs are part of several captive breeding projects.
 Berlin Zoo supports conservationists in other countries (for instance, in Madagascar) and as a partner of the Stiftung Artenschutz, a species protection foundation.

 The zoo houses four types of great ape: orangutans, gorillas, chimpanzees, and bonobos.

 The carnivore house displays all big cats and many rare small predators, such as ring-tailed mongooses and narrow-striped mongooses from Madagascar.
 In the basement, visitors are invited to a view into the world of nocturnal animals.

 The bird house presents a walk-through aviary and offers a broad variety of forms, including several regularly breeding species of hornbills and many parrots.
 Numerous big aviaries show waders, herons and many other species.
 The Berlin Zoo is one of the few zoos to exhibit tuatara (in the aquarium) and Luzon tarictic hornbills.